hriesco/dotfiles/README.md

 * But use it for whatever you want.
 * Before you install it in your system read first the dotfiles.
 * And adjust them for your operating system.
-* Files were tested for linux debian based systems.
+* Files were tested for linux debian and arch based systems.

 ## Requirements